OTZro/JPoyson-Aroma-Diffuser/README.md

 1. Go to Home Assistant Configuration.
 2. Click on Integrations.
-3. Click on the "+" button and search for "My Bluetooth Device".
+3. Click on the "+" button and search for "JPoyson Aroma Diffuser".
 4. Select your Bluetooth device from the list.

 ## Usage